playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 };
 ```

 > Because React can easily access functions outside of the component declaration, we decided to move it outside of the component scope.
-This allows us to avoid redeclaring this function in every render, which the other frameworks don't do thanks to different philosophies.
+This allows us to avoid redeclaring this function in every render, which the other frameworks don't do, thanks to different philosophies.

 ## Angular